LeonKohli/snapsource/README.md

 ## 📝 Release Notes

-### 1.0.5
+### 1.0.7

 ### Added
-- Token counting and cost estimation feature
-- New settings:
+- New XML output format
-  - `snapsource.llmModel`: Choose the LLM model for token count and cost estimation
+- Option to disable token counting and cost estimation
-  - `snapsource.maxTokens`: Set maximum token limit before warning
-  - `snapsource.enableTokenWarning`: Enable/disable token count warning

 For a full list of changes, please see the [CHANGELOG.md](CHANGELOG.md) file.